 Extra light in the flowering stage ensures a beautiful bright flower color.

 After ten days, the flowers have grown to their full size.

 Fill the vase with water twice a week during sunny, warm periods.
-In cloudy and cool periods this only needs to be done once a week.
+In cloudy and cool periods this is only necessary once a week.

 When filling the vase with water, the roots absorb the water like a sponge.
-After about thirty minutes, air bubbles no longer appear and the roots are saturated.
+After about thirty minutes, no more air bubbles appear and the roots are saturated.
 Then remove the remaining water from the vase.
 The plant has now stored enough water in the roots for a number of days.

 Use a regular, balanced fertilizer for the Vanda.
 This is available at a florist or garden center.
-Add the manure to the water once a month.
+Add the fertilizer to the water once a month.

-In the meantime, the Vanda should receive normal water: the plant does not have a rest period like other orchid species.
-It is not necessary to put it away in the dark: leave the Vanda in a bright place.
+In the meantime, the Vanda must be watered normally: the plant does not have a rest period like other orchid species.
+You don't have to put it away in the dark: leave the Vanda in a light place.